Your browser is unsupported

 It is required that TOEFL scores be reported electronically directly to UIC by ETS.
 The University of Illinois-Chicago institution code with ETS TOEFL is 1851.
 Please note that TOEFL scores must be valid within two years of the application date to UIC.
 Scores older than two years old will not be accepted.
 There is no exception to this rule.

-The TOEFL Home Edition and the TOEFL Best Score will NOT be accepted for the 2023 application cycle.
+The TOEFL Best Score will NOT be accepted.
 For more information on the TOEFL, please visit the ETS website.

 The following exemptions will be made for: